Franklin Canyon Park: A Complete Guide

 It is common to look at families with strollers and puppies ambling across the 1.4-mile loop.
 If you need a more extraordinarily challenging hike, test out Hastain Trail or Berman Trail, each pretty moderate hike in the park.

-1. History Of Franklin Canyon Park
+1. History

-The park contains a history steeped withinside the forces that created the vibrant city of Los Angeles—oil and water.
+The park contains a history steeped inside the forces that created the vibrant city of Los Angeles—oil and water.
 In 1914, William Mulholland and the Los Angeles Department of Water and Power (DWP) commenced the construction of a reservoir at the top of Franklin Canyon to distribute water newly brought from Owens Valley.

 The family of oil baron Edward L. Doheny used the canyon as a summer retreat and an area to graze and water their cattle.
 The Doheny family built the Spanish-style home in decrease Franklin Canyon in 1935.